- Hike through virgin rainforest in Corcovado National Park

 Today, you'll have the pleasure of exploring the waters of the Caño Island Biological Reserve on a scuba-diving excursion.
 This protected marine area is located just off the northern tip of the Osa Peninsula, by Bahía Drake.
 It's home to an abundance of marine life including reef sharks, sea turtles, parrot fish, eels, manta rays, puffer fish, snappers, sea cucumbers, octopus, and many more.
 There's also a wide variety of coral-building organisms and 19 different species of coral, such as fan, head, and brain coral.

 You'll board a 30-foot Island Hopper and an expert will offer a safety lesson geared for all ages and experience levels.
 Then it's time to plunge into the water.
 Visibility is 30-100 feet throughout the year, making Caño Island a perfect site for underwater photography.
+If you're interested in sailing and snorkeling, take a look at this list of the best active experiences in Costa Rica.

 Day 4: Free Day on the Osa Peninsula